MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-dashboard-web-part-on-home-site.md

 > [!IMPORTANT]
 > *Known issue (7/30/21): The title of the Dashboard shows even when the Dashboard is hidden.
 A temporary workaround is to make the title blank.
 This issue will be fixed before General Release.*

-- **We recommend you use the Dashboard web part in a vertical section**: Although a vertical section is recommended, the web part can be used in any section in 1, 2, or 3 column layouts.
+- **We recommend you use the Dashboard web part in a vertical section**: Although a vertical section is recommended, the web part can be used in any section in 1, 2, or 3-column layouts.
 Here’s an example of a Dashboard web part in a horizontal section:

 :::image type="content" source="media/Dashboard-web-part-horizontal-section.png" alt-text="The screen displaying the web part in a horizontal layout":::